A parallel-in-time collocation method using diagonalization: theory and implementation for linear problems: The method

 From here we see that the eigenvector represented as a polynomial $g$ is not uniquely defined, because if $g$ is a solution of~\eqref{eq:poli}, then $a_M g(t) + a_0$ is also a solution.
-Therefore, without loss of generality we can assume that $g$ has the form
+Without loss of generality, we set $g(0) = 0$ so that $g$ takes the form

-As a consequence we have $g(0) = 0$.
-With these assumptions, $g$ is uniquely defined since we have $M$ nonlinear equations~\eqref{eq:poli} and $M$ unknowns $(a_{M-1}, \dots, a_1, \lambda)$.
+With this assumption, $g$ is uniquely defined since we have $M$ nonlinear equations~\eqref{eq:poli} and $M$ unknowns $(a_{M-1}, \dots, a_1, \lambda)$.
 This is equivalent to the statement that an eigenproblem with distinct eigenvalues has a unique eigenvector if it is a unitary vector.
 This reformulation of the problem leads us to the following lemma.

 \begin{lemma} Define

 Then, the eigenvalues of $\vect{Q}\vect{G}_l^{-1}$ are the roots of

 where the coefficients are defined as $c_0 = (r_l + 1)b_0$,